vic-ma/howtodismantle.github.io/_posts/2024-12-03-How-to-use-RFC_READ_TEXT-to-handle-SAP-production-order-operation-texts-with-Peakboard.md

   - name: SAPPOOperationText.pbmx
     url: /assets/2024-12-03/SAPPOOperationText.pbmx
 ---
 SAP connectivity is tradionally one of the [huge topics](https://how-to-dismantle-a-peakboard-box.com/category/sap) on this blog - especially in the area of production and production planning.
 In this article we will take a look at long texts.
-The term "long text" refers to a certain pattern that is used in lot of SAP contexts and business objects to store additional information to the object that is not bound to any length restriction.
+The term "long text" refers to a certain pattern that is used in lots of SAP contexts and business objects to store additional information to the object that is not bound to any length restriction.
 Long texts in SAP are handled in the same way regardless of the SAP module.
-In out sample we will handle long texts of an operation that is bound to a SAP production order.
+In our sample we will handle long texts of an operation that is bound to a SAP production order.
 But the function module we're using to read the text can be used for any long text.

 ## Long text in SAP